 WEST SIDE PRIMARY SETTLING TANKS In 2018, the MWRD constructed nine 160-foot diameter primary settling tanks (PST) and six 132-foot long aerated grit tanks, associated support facilities, service tunnels and conduits at the Stickney WRP.
 These new tanks and treatment equipment replaced labor-intensive tanks that had been in use since 1928.
 This major upgrade provides a significant increase in digester gas production that will cover energy costs.
 The new tanks also increase and improve grit removal, protecting downstream piping and equipment, and reduce water recycling as well as odors that will be better captured and removed to support our goal of being a responsive neighbor to the communities we serve.
-Recovering Resources, Transforming Water and Protecting the Environment For 130 years, the MWRD has been protecting the water environment.
-In that time, the agency's view of water has evolved.
-We now see water as a collection of raw resources to be recovered and reused.
-With new technology came new awareness and new opportunities to rethink and reuse many beneficial resources, and today we are making those visions a reality.
-The MWRD produces clean water as well as sustainable resources like biosolids, energy and nutrients like phosphorus that are increasing in scarcity and value.
-Resource recovery is a new frontier that provides both a return on investment that benefits taxpayers and the environment
+Recovering Resources, Transforming Water and Protecting the Environment Since 1889, the MWRD has protected the water environment, but our view of the treatment process has evolved, as new technology and new challenges have emerged.
+We now see this transformation as a collection of raw resources that we can sustainably recover and reuse, while reducing our carbon footprint and improving the water environment to protect our communities from climate change.
+Resource recovery presents a new frontier that provides a return on investment that benefits taxpayers and the environment.
+To protect future generations, the MWRD also developed a Climate Action Plan that prioritizes carbon reduction in support of the MWRD's Strategic Plan.